LDmitriy7/EchoButtonsBot/README.md

 # Echo bot with buttons
 * Bot can echo photos and documents
 * Bot works in html-parse-mode
-* Buttons markup must be in the end text.
+* Buttons markup must be in the end text

 ## Markup rules:
 ___